Positional $\omega$-regular languages: Conclusions

+There are two natural orthogonal directions to extend our results: to consider broader classes of objectives and to characterise their memory requirements rather than just "positionality".

-A potential research direction consists in investigating "positionality" for broader classes of objectives.
-We initiated this path in Section~\ref{sec-p4:open-closed} by studying "positionality" of "closed" and "open" objectives.
-Going further in that direction, the goal is to develop characterisations for more complex objectives defined by topological properties, mainly, higher classes in the Borel hierarchy. \AP A natural first step could be to look at objectives in $\intro*\SigmaTwo$ and $\intro*\PiTwo$, which are, respectively, unions of closed objectives and intersections of open objectives.
-These classes admit automata-oriented definitions: $\SigmaTwo$ are the objectives "recognised" by "deterministic" infinite "B\"uchi automata", and $\PiTwo$ those "recognised" by infinite "coB\"uchi automata"~\cite{Skrzypczak13Topological}.
-Recently, Ohlmann and Skrzypczak proposed a characterisation of "positionality" for "prefix-independent" objectives in $\SigmaTwo$; however the cases of non-"prefix-independent" $\SigmaTwo$ "objectives" or $\PiTwo$ "objectives" are open.
+In Section~\ref{sec:open-closed} we have presented "positionality" results for some non-$\oo$-regular objectives, namely for "closed" and "open" objectives.
+Going further in that direction, the goal is to develop characterisations for more complex objectives defined by topological properties, mainly, higher classes in the Borel hierarchy. \AP A natural first step is to look at objectives in $\intro*\BCSigma$: the class of boolean combinations of objectives in $\SigmaTwo$ (countable unions of closed objectives), or equivalently, objectives "recognised" by infinite "deterministic" parity automata~\cite[Sect.~5]{Thomas1991AutomataOI}.
+In~\cite{CO25memory}, we provide a characterisation of objectives in $\BCSigma$ for which "Eve" can "play optimally" with $\leq k$ states of memory.
+In particular, for $k=1$, this characterises positionality, allowing us to prove "Kopczyński's conjecture" (Conjecture~\ref{conj:Kopcz-Union}) for the class of $\BCSigma$ objectives.
+The simplest class in the Borel hierarchy for which we do not have a satisfactory characterisation of positionality is $\Delta_3^0 = \Sigma_3^0 \cap \Pi_3^0$, for which we do not know whether "Kopczyński's conjecture" holds.

-The class of objectives "recognised" by infinite "deterministic" parity automata coincides with $\intro*\BCSigma$: the class of boolean combinations of objectives in $\SigmaTwo$~\cite{Skrzypczak13Topological} (this is a strict subclass of $\Delta_3^0 = \Sigma_3^0 \cap \Pi_3^0$).
-We hope to be able to give a characterisation for this class -- as some of the constructions introduced in this work seems to generalise to automata with infinite states.
-We believe that some properties of "positional" "$\oo$-regular objectives" could be lifted to $\BCSigma$ (or even to $\Delta_3$).
-In particular, we conjecture that the 1-to-2 player lift (false in general, see Proposition~\ref{prop-p4:no-general-lift}), holds for $\BCSigma$-objectives.

-\begin{conjecture}[1-to-2 player lift in $\BCSigma$] Let $W$ be an objective in $\BCSigma$ that is "positional over" "Eve-games".
-Then, it is "positional" over all games. \end{conjecture}

-Decidability problems lose their relevance when dealing with classes of objectives defined by topological properties.
-Therefore, the question of what is a satisfactory characterisation becomes even harder to answer in this context -- especially when taking into account that we already have Ohlmann's characterisation based on "universal graphs"~\cite{Ohlmann23Univ}.
-A important steps forward would involve proving Conjecture~\ref{conj-p4-cons:1-to-2-BCSigma}, as well as "Kopczyński's conjecture" (Conjecture~\ref{conj-p4:Kopcz-Union}) or Ohlmann's "neutral letter conjecture" (Conjecture~\ref{conj-p4-half:neutral-letter}) for the class $\BCSigma$.